What's "In the News" in the Camell Lab?

 Congratulations to the first author, Anna Carey, for the publication of her project.
 It was done in collaboration with Drs.
 Thomas Griffith (UMN) and Vladimir Badovinac (U of Iowa).
 Congrats also to other Camell lab members/alumni who worked on this project.
-Check it out here!
+Article.

 Congratulations to Victor Kruglov and Ina Jang on their recent publication!

-Inflammaging and fatty acid oxidation in monocytes and macrophages - Check it out here!
+Inflammaging and fatty acid oxidation in monocytes and macrophages - Article.

 Congratulations to Katie Nguyen for receiving the UROP Award!

 Katie Nguyen, undergraduate student, won the UROP Award to perform independent research on her project titled "Examining Cellular Senescence and Brown Adipose-Like Features of Cardiac Adipose Tissue in Female and Male Mice."
-More information on the University of Minnesota UROP award can be found here!
+More information on the University of Minnesota UROP award.
 Nice job, Katie!

 Congratulations to Victor Kruglov of the Camell lab on his recent award for TOP Abstract at the Undergraduate Research Symposium!